stephentetley/markdown-doc/notes/markdown_notes.md

 two spaces (hence it has a hard break)

 This line is ended with
-nothing (so the line length follows accoring to the output).
+nothing (so the line length follows according to the output).

 This line is ended with nothing